mtrencseni/rxe/README.md

-# rx
-rx: literate regular expressions
+# rx: literate regular expressions

 Suppose you want to parse geo coordinates from a string, like `(<latitude>,<longitude>)`, where each is a decimal.
 The raw regular expression would look like `\(\d+\.\d\+,\d+\.\d\+)`.
 This is hard to read and maintain for the next guy, and diffs will be hard to understand and verify.